-Additionally, the application must be released and under production load to identify some vulnerabilities.
+Also, the application must have production load to identify some vulnerabilities.
 With the inevitability of vulnerabilities making their way to production, runtime protection is essential to prevent attackers from exploiting vulnerabilities.

-Most financial services companies have sophisticated runtime security stacks with multiple layers of security tools such as bot mitigation, WAFs, and API gateways.
+Most FinTech companies have sophisticated runtime security stacks with multiple layers of security tools such as bot mitigation, WAFs, and API gateways.
 These traditional tools can provide some foundational security capabilities and protection for traditional applications; however, they lack the architecture and context needed to identify and stop attacks that target the unique logic of each API.